erikedin/Nona.jl/ISSUES.md

     + Word can be moved out
     + Dictionaries could probably be moved as well
 - Create a simpler Hamming-distance game as well
-- Code comments and documentation
 - Implement commands in the REPL
     + For getting the current puzzle
     + For exiting
 - REPL: Handle Ctrl+D, should exit
+- Rename User to Player
+- Documentation

 # Fixed
 - FileDictionary should take an AbstractString